Transfer Pricing in Colombia

 - When more than 50% of the capital corresponds to the parent company, either directly or indirectly.

-- When the parent company, directly or through the intermediary or with the assistance of subordinates, by reason of an act or business with the controlled company or its partners, exercises dominant influence on the decisions of the company’s administrative bodies.
+- When the parent company, directly or through the intermediary or with the assistance of subordinates, due to an act or business with the controlled company or its partners, exercises a dominant influence on the decisions of the company’s administrative bodies.

 - Similarly, there will be subordination when the control according to the above is exercised by one or more natural or legal persons or entities or schemes of an unincorporated nature, either directly or through or with the assistance of entities in which the parent company holds more than fifty (50%) of the capital or forms the minimum majority for decision making or exercises dominant influence.

-- Agencies, with respect to the companies to which they belong.
+3. Agencies, regarding the companies to which they belong.

 - When the operation takes place between two subordinates of the same parent company.